Ex-army chief urges government to stop 'macabre charade'

-Thirteen people were shot dead in Londonderry in 1972, and a 14th victim died later, after troops opened fire on a civil rights march.
+Thirteen people were shot dead in Londonderry in 1972 after troops opened fire on a civil rights march.

 According to the Police Service of Northern Ireland (PSNI) figures, obtained by BBC News NI last year, around 70% of investigations into killings during the Troubles do not involve the security forces.

 In May, a government consultation was launched on the legacy of the Troubles.

 - Troubles legacy consultation launched

 - Minister breaks rank on NI troops 'amnesty'